 Furthermore, the service must be separate or distinct from a related, covered service.
-For example, a vision provide an member with eyeglasses but then, upon the member's request, provide and charge the member for anti-glare coating, which is a noncovered service.
+For example, a vision provider may provide a member with eyeglasses but then, upon the member's request, provide and charge the member for anti-glare coating, which is a noncovered service.
 Charging the member is permissible in this situation because the anti-glare coating is a separate service and can be added to the lenses at a later time.